-First step is to recognise that we have a problem.
-If we are not saving a percentage of our income each year, we probably could improve management of our finances.
+The first step is to recognise that we have a problem.
+If we are not saving a percentage of our income each year, we probably could improve the management of our finances.
 If we have a credit card debt upon which we pay interest then we are most likely overspending.
 If we get so caught up in the Christmas spirit that we are short of money for basic expenses such as rent or electricity then we have a serious problem with money management.

-Second step is to realise that budgeting is not likely to help unless we change our attitude towards money and what it means to us.
+The second step is to realise that budgeting is not likely to help unless we change our attitude towards money and what it means to us.
 Money can mean different things to different people.
 Some see it as buying a good feeling: a new dress, a bottle of quality wine, or anything that makes us feel indulged and special.
-The problem with this sort of spending is that the thrill is short lived.
+The problem with this sort of spending is that the thrill is short-lived.
 Some people spend money as a means to impress others.
 The problem with this spending is that it never stops.
 There will always be others who have more.
 Some people spend money on others in order to receive their regard or affection.
 Do the recipients like them for themselves or because they are generous?
 One never knows until one stops spending on them.
 Some people avoid spending out of fear of being financially insecure.
 How powerful is this fear?
 If it makes them miserly then it is unhealthy.

 We may exhibit a number of these attitudes to money.
 A healthy attitude to money is relatively rare.
-Louise Hay, the popular writer of self-help books, has said that people’s attitudes to money are much more dysfunctional, on the whole, than their attitudes to sex.
+Louise Hay, the popular writer of self-help books, has said that people’s attitudes to money are much more dysfunctional, on the whole than their attitudes to sex.
 She may be right.

 The third step to solving financial stress at Christmas is to find a way of changing our attitude.
 This doesn’t mean eliminating the giving of presents at Christmas, nor does it mean missing out on a good time.
 It does mean feeling good enough about ourselves to fulfil our expectations of living within our means rather than our perceived obligations to others.
 Self-help books that address assumptions about money may help.
 A financial planner who examines all aspects of consumption and is courageous enough to be honest may shock us into changing our attitude.
 Psychologists may help by uncovering underlying views about our self- worth and possessions.